OBF/obf-docs/OBF Bylaws.md

 5. Any Director shall be removed by a 2/3 (two thirds) majority vote of the Board of Directors.
 6. All resignations from the Board shall be presented in writing, whether in electronic or paper form, to the Board of Directors.
 7. When a vacancy occurs, the Nomination Committee shall appoint a successor to fill the remainder of the term of office.
 The successor shall be confirmed by the Board of Directors by majority vote.
-8. Unless provided otherwise by the Articles of Incorporation, the duties for each Board Officer shall be, but are not limited to:
+8. The duties for each Board Officer shall be, but are not limited to:
     a.
 President
-        (1)	Serve as Chief Executive Officer of the OBF (2)	Preside at all Board and General Membership meetings (3)	Co-sign checks above 1000 USD (US Dollar) (4)	Appoint special committees and committee members as necessary (5)	Assume responsibility for the preparation of agendas for General Membership meeting
+        (1)	Serve as Chief Executive Officer of the OBF (2)	Preside at all Board and General Membership meetings (3)	Serve in the role of Project Liaison, with the rights and obligations conveyed by this role, to Software in the Public Interest, Inc. (SPI), while OBF is an associated project of SPI.
+        (4)	Appoint special committees and committee members as necessary (5)	Assume responsibility for the preparation of agendas for General Membership meeting
     b.
 Secretary